 - Simple shapes (rectangles and basic hats are perfect)

+A pair of Clover bamboo knitting needles and a chunky yarn are all you need to get going.
 Think of your first project like a low-stakes experiment.
 A straightforward scarf, a small cushion cover, or a basic blanket square lets you experience the calming rhythm of knitting without constantly stopping to decode instructions.
 Finishing that first piece is a quiet confidence boost that makes you more likely to pick up your needles again.

 Creating a small “knitting ritual” at home